Andreas Möller

 Andreas Möller (born 2 September 1967) is a German former professional footballer who played as an attacking midfielder.
-He also worked as the head of the youth department at Eintracht Frankfurt from 2019-22.
+He also worked as the head of the youth department at Eintracht Frankfurt for three years, between 2019 and 2022.

 From 1985 to 2004 Möller played in 429 Bundesliga games for Eintracht Frankfurt, Borussia Dortmund and FC Schalke 04.
 During his time in the Bundesliga, he became the first player in league history to reach the landmark of 100 goals and 100 assists each (since matched by Thomas Müller and Marco Reus).
 Möller also played several seasons in Serie A for Juventus FC.
-He was a member of the Germany teams that won the 1990 FIFA World Cup and UEFA Euro 1996, and is also a Champions League winner, UEFA Cup winner, multiple German champion and DFB Cup winner at the club level.
+He was a member of the Germany teams that won the 1990 FIFA World Cup and UEFA Euro 1996, and at club level is a Champions League winner, UEFA Cup winner, DFB Cup winner, and multiple German champion.

 Early life

 Möller was born the son of a warehouse worker and a bank clerk in the St. Marien Hospital in Nordend, Frankfurt.
 He grew up in the district of Sossenheim as an only child in modest circumstances.

 Möller's first club was BSC Schwarz-Weiß 1919 Frankfurt, where his father worked as a youth football coach.
 His coach there was Klaus Gerster, who became his closest friend and later served as an advisor and negotiator throughout his career.